INFJs find beauty in everything but we’re not easily impressed.

 INFJs value forgiveness and pursue justice.
 We can find a strange beauty in mistakes but crave success.
 I believe life is a continuum, and we will inevitably meet hardships and fail several times before we get things right (if we ever do).
 This belief is evident to my friends as I consistently encourage them to be patient with themselves on their journey.
 However, I have a crippling addiction to perfectionism that constantly keeps me from taking my own advice.

-13. We don’t want to feel trapped but we crave strong, meaningful relationships.
+13. We don’t want to feel trapped by others but we crave strong, meaningful relationships.

-Everything has to have a meaning with an INFJ.
+For the INFJ, everything has to have meaning INFJ.
 If something does not have meaning, whether it’s a job or a relationship, we will eventually walk away.
 Perhaps where this truth is most obvious is in romantic relationships.
 The contradiction that we find ourselves in cannot be understated.
-We do not want to feel trapped nor do we ever want to trap another, yet we desperately need to (almost immediately) know if the relationship we’re pursuing is going anywhere.
+We do not want to feel trapped nor do we ever want to trap another in a commitment, yet we desperately need to (almost immediately) know if the relationship we’re pursuing is going anywhere.

 14. We desperately want to feel “alone” with another.